What Are 6 Benefits of Retelling Nursery Rhymes?

 Listen to how these rhymes have been extended.
 Use your imagination.
 What new verses can you create?

 The first nursery rhyme collection was Tom Thumb’s Song Book by Mary Cooper around 1744.
-Thomas Carnan was the first to use the term Mother Goose for nursery rhymes with his Mother Goose’s Melody 1780.
+Thomas Carnan was the first to use the term Mother Goose for nursery rhymes with his Mother Goose’s Melody in 1780.
 (Wikipedia)

-But I researched nursery rhymes and was surprised to learn about the dark meaning behind them.
+However, I researched nursery rhymes and was surprised to learn about the dark meaning behind them.
 If you are interested…

 10 Dark and Disturbing Origins of Popular Nursery Rhymes